hughlang/tweek/README.md

+> Notice: The Tweek library is currently undergoing major changes.
+We are currently migrating away from GGEZ, as they have decided to drop support for MacOS.
+Currently, the latest PR contains the successful migration of most features to Quicksilver.
+However, the code is still messy with experimental functions and unused code.
+This is a temporary state while we remove GGEZ support and work towards full wasm compatibility.

 # Tweek: A Tween Animation Kit for Rust

 "Tween" is a term that was well-known in the early days of web animation, primarily in Flash development.
 More specifically, it was popularized by the [Tween and Timeline animation tools from Greensock](https://greensock.com/docs).
 Originally created for Flash and ActionScript, the Tween tools made it easy for any developer to build rich animations with minimal effort.
 Later, as Flash usage declined, the Greensock team ported the entire codebase to Javascript and HTML.